dgurudot/tg/help/en-US/HELP-ADMIN-PLATFORM.md

 applies straight away, with no second approver.
 You see "Break-glass access to" the tenant "granted and audited."

+**Region:** the Region column shows a dash when no region is set.

+**New tenant** and **Retire:** both are requests that another superadmin must approve.
+Nothing changes until then.
+A tenant cannot be retired while it has members or groups.

-**Not here:** there is no New tenant or Export, because neither is available yet.
+**Not here:** there is no Export, because it is not available yet.

 ## Health & jobs